jahudka/dicc/docs/01-intro-to-di.md

 In this section we'll set up some commonly understood terms, outline some general best practices and basically have a jolly good time.
-The topics covered in this chapter aren't specific to DICC; if you're a veteran dependency injection practitioner, feel free to skip ahead to the next chapter.
+The topics covered in this chapter aren't specific to DICC; if you're a veteran dependency injection practitioner, feel free to skip ahead to the [next chapter][1].

 ## What is dependency injection?